Face to Face

-This short course comprises a four-day face-to-face workshop.
+This short course equates to 30 hours of learning, delivered as participatory workshops, either face-to-face or virtually, (please refer to the delivery schedule above).
 The workshop consists of interactive lectures, examples, and activities, where you will have the opportunity to practice the ten steps of outbreak investigation.
 All workshop materials are provided on the online short course platform.

 What you will learn

 On successful completion of the Outbreak Management Short Course, you will be well placed to respond to public health incidents in a variety of settings.
 You will also have a greater understanding of the context and core principles of responding to communicable disease outbreaks and public health incidents, regardless of your role in response activities.